Bikranta001/Intellectual-Property-Management-Smart-Contract/README.md

 - **Audit Trail**: Add an audit trail to track changes in IP ownership and licensing agreements.

 ## Contact
-Name: S Bikranta Singha
-Email: bikrantasingha011@gmail.com
+For any queries contact: bikrantasingha011@gmail.com

 ## Deployment: